 Our primary purpose in obtaining personal information is to provide psychological assessment, counselling and consulting services to individuals, couples, and families in a responsible and professional manner.
 For example, information may be collected about a client’s health history, family history, physical and psychological condition, and social situation to help assess what their needs are, advise them of their treatment options and help them to receive the treatment they choose.

 A secondary purpose of obtaining personal information is to establish a baseline of health and social information.
-This allows identification of changes occuring over time as part of the provision of psychological services.
+This allows identification of changes occurring over time as part of the provision of psychological services.

-A third purpose is to advise the general public or previous and ongoing clients of special events, resources or services (e.g., seminars or the development of a new service) that are available through Cobb Counselling Inc. and to make such services or resources accessible to the public.
+A third purpose is to advise the general public (or previous and ongoing clients) of special events, resources or services, such as seminars or new services in development, that are available through CAI, and to make such services or resources accessible to the public.
 Only that personal information necessary for this purpose is collected.
 (For example, a first name and email address would be the only required information for a newsletter subscription.
 No other personal information would be necessary to receive free newsletters.)

-A related purpose is to advise the general public or previous and ongoing clients of resources that are independent of Cobb Counselling Inc..
+A related purpose is to advise the general public (or previous and ongoing clients) of resources that are independent of CAI.
 Previous or ongoing clients have previously given consent to receive such information.